Fair Distribution of Digital Payments: Balancing Transaction Flows for Regulatory Compliance: Conclusion

+Overall, \DTAS\ and its online variants achieve performance close to optimization-based approaches while remaining computationally efficient at large scales, even when optimization becomes impractical.
+These findings suggest that scalable reuse-aware allocation strategies can serve as practical decision-support tools for regulators seeking to improve ecosystem balance while preserving user convenience.

-Our study focuses on balancing transaction counts across apps.
-A natural future work would be to incorporate transaction value, since high-value transfers may strain capacity differently, affect user incentives, and create unequal financial risk.
-A value-aware allocation framework could reveal deeper fairness and resilience challenges.
+Our current formulation focuses on balancing transaction counts across applications.
+An important future direction is incorporating transaction values into the allocation process.
+High-value transactions may introduce different capacity requirements, user preferences, and financial risks, potentially revealing richer trade-offs between fairness, efficiency, and ecosystem resilience.